gyaoshi/PasteEx-modified/README.md

 English | [中文](README_CN.md)

 # This is a Modified Version

-This project is based on the original `https://github.com/huiyadanli/PasteEx` New features added to the original version: When pasting text, it extracts content from the text for processing, and supports operation from the command line.
+This project is based on the original `https://github.com/huiyadanli/PasteEx` New features added to the original version: When pasting text, it extracts content from the text for processing.&#x20;

 There's still a bug in the software that hasn't been fixed - the position of the options is not quite right, and the names of these options are not displayed.

 Fully compliant with the GPLv3 open source license, original copyright belongs to the original author

 # PasteEx

 [![](https://img.shields.io/badge/platform-windows-lightgrey.svg?style=flat-square)](https://www.microsoft.com/download/details.aspx?id=30653)
 [![Github All Releases](https://img.shields.io/github/downloads/huiyadanli/PasteEx/total.svg?style=flat-square)](https://github.com/huiyadanli/PasteEx/releases)
 [![Build status](https://img.shields.io/appveyor/ci/huiyadanli/pasteex.svg?style=flat-square)](https://ci.appveyor.com/project/huiyadanli/pasteex)